dlccyes/blog/books/Oathbringer.md

 date: 2021-12-26
 parent: books
 ---
-# Oathbinger
+# Oathbringer
-I finished the prequel, Words of Radiance at 2018 January.
-At that time, Oathbringer had just been published (2017 November), and I knew I would have to wait perhaps a year or more if I decided to wait for the Chinese translation.
+I finished the prequel, [Words of Radiance](https://www.goodreads.com/book/show/17332218-words-of-radiance) at 2018 January.
+At that time, [Oathbringer](https://www.goodreads.com/book/show/34002132-oathbringer) had just been published (2017 November), and I knew I would have to wait perhaps a year or more if I decided to wait for the Chinese translation.
 I was also pretty confident about my English skills at that time, so, I decided to just buy the original version online.

 I thought I would finish before the translation was out.